Got a list?

 In Airtable, you don’t know.
 You can’t find out time estimates or time tracking without yet another busy blocky add-on.

-A tool like ClickUp gives you time tracking with more reporting options in the premium plan.
-Download the ClickUp Chrome Extension to take advantage of native time tracking.
 Everything is in line, right where you work without hunting for yet another addition.
 ClickUp keeps it simple with the tools you need just a click away.

 4. No big picture views across the organization

 What’s the status of this task?
 How does it connect to the sprint or the project?

 In Airtable, it’s very difficult to set up any of this for visibility into the work of the whole organization.
 You’d be dependent on everyone separately updating their tables, giving you access and then switching between each of them just to find simple answers.
 This is unsustainable in the long-term.

 With a project management tool like ClickUp, you can set up Teams and Spaces, and easily view all levels of your company..
 This won’t work in Airtable.